NucleusEngineering/hack-your-pipe/02_activate/21_challenge/README.md

 ## Challenge 0: Architecture

-Before starting into the building, think about how you are envisioning the soltuion architecture.
+Before starting into the building, think about how you are envisioning the solution architecture.
-Based on the datapipeline you alreadu implemented we are looking for ways to train an ML model, save and version it, deploy it to an API and ideally orchestrate and automat the entire process.
+Based on the datapipeline you already implemented we are looking for ways to train an ML model, save and version it, deploy it to an API and ideally orchestrate and automat the entire process.

 With your current GCP and non-GCP knowledge, how would your solution architecture approximately look like?